samualtnorman/hackmud-environment/README.md

 You can create scripts in the `src/scripts` directory directly, and you can create a folder with the name of one of your users, and create scripts in that folder too.

+### Alternative Preprocessor Format
+To get autocompletes, you'll need to replace the `#` characters with `$` characters.
+For example instead of writing `#fs.scripts.trust()`, you'll need to write
+`$fs.scripts.trust()`.

+### Inter-script Type Checking
+To get autocompletes for the other scripts you've written in the environment, instead of starting your scripts with `function (...`, start them with `export default function(...`.

+> [!NOTE]
+> When using this format, to get autocompletes working in hackmud, you must have a `// @autocomplete foo: "bar"` comment at the top above all other code.

 ### Pushing Your Scripts
 Use `pnpm push` to push all your scripts to all your users.
 To automatically push scripts as you edit them, leave `pnpm dev` running.